Clinton Liberal Institute: Operation

+The Ladies' Department was located 0.8 miles (1.25 km) away from the men's department, at Chestnut and William Streets, "pleasantly situated at the head of one of the main streets of the village, commanding a view of the whole street and West Park Row, in fact overlooking the entire village."
+The Ladies' Department had eight pianos.

+Both male and female students had free access to the Astronomical Observatory at Hamilton College.
+According to the school's 1844 Catalogue, "Students will also have the privilege of attending free of charge the Scientific Lectures delivered at Hamilton College, which will comprise a complete course in Chemistry, Philosophy [physics], Geology, and Astronomy.
+This is an advantage which few schools of this description can enjoy, since the College is but a short walk from the Institute."

+In 1839, a call for funds to retire debt stated that 1,000 youth of both sexes had been taught by the Institute.

 In 1845, after much discussion within the Universalist Church about establishing a seminary in the state of New York, Reverend Thomas J. Sawyer—a leading proponent of such an establishment—took charge of the Clinton Liberal Institute.
 He set aside two hours per day to lecture on theology to any students who wanted to attend, at no cost to the students.
 He continued to offer this additional instruction until the fall of 1853, by which time efforts were underway to open a Universalist seminary elsewhere in New York.
 Sawyer prepared a total of 37 students to enter the ministry during this period.